Ryan Lavarnway: Personal life

 In 2013, Lavarnway married chef and food blogger Jamie Neistat, a Denver native who, like Lavarnway, is Jewish.
 Lavarnway and his wife go to synagogue regularly and live what he describes as a "Jewish lifestyle".
 "We are proud members of the Jewish community in the city," he says.
 His cousin, Emma, served in the Israel Defense Forces.
 In 2020, Lavarnway was inducted into the Southern California Jewish Sports Hall of Fame.
-Lavarnway and his wife Jamie have one daughter, Blake Elizabeth, born on June 11th, 2022.Jamie Lavarnway on Instagram: "Happy Father’s Day to all the dads out there, including @rlavarnway who snuck in an extra one thanks to an early arrival from Blake Elizabeth, who joined us June 11th.
-Very grateful to @neistatr who broke hospital protocols to meet her, @kcardill for manning the fort at home, and Tracy for changing plans so that we weren’t alone for Ryan’s first road trip."
+Lavarnway and his wife Jamie have one daughter, Blake Elizabeth, born on June 11, 2022.